WorkOfStan/seablast/README.md

 ## Model
 SeablastModel uses model field in APP_MAPPING to invoke the model in the App.
-Model transforms input into knowledge, therefore the invoked class MUST have a public method `knowledge()` and expect SeablastConfiguration as a constructor argument.
+*Model transforms input into knowledge*, therefore the invoked class MUST have a public method `knowledge()` and expect SeablastConfiguration as a constructor argument.
-Also SeablastModel expects Superglobals $superglobals argument (instead of injection `$m->setSuperglobals($superglobals);` if required by APP_MAPPING), so that the environment variables are always easily available.
+- SeablastModel also expects Superglobals $superglobals argument (instead of injection `$m->setSuperglobals($superglobals);` if required by APP_MAPPING), so that the environment variables are always easily available.
 (Especially important for APIs.)

 The minimal requirements are to be implemented by SeablastModelInterface.

 - If model replies with `rest` property, API response is triggered instead of HTML UI.